awesomebytes/parametric_modeling/README.md

 (AR, ARMA, frequency response modeling)
 The idea is to have all the functions listed at: http://www.mathworks.es/es/help/signal/parametric-modeling.html

+Note about license: All the code I wrote is BSD as stated in the LICENSE file.
+Any commented/inspired by MATLAB code is of their own property.
+Given this was a project for university I won't dig further into this issue.
+If you want to re-use this code, you should research under what conditions you can based on that.

 Right now we have:

 * **arburg**	Autoregressive (AR) all-pole model parameters estimated using Burg method